Emmy Eckert funeral told she brightened every room

 Addressing mourners at the service on Monday, pastor Craig Ledbetter said the day was about celebrating the life of a cherished child.

-He commended all those who loved Emmy for the kindness extended to the Eckhert family in recent days.
+He commended all those who loved Emmy for the kindness extended to the Eckert family in recent days.

 “I thank all the folks at the Bible Baptist church.
 I thank you friends, co-workers, neighbours who have come.
 Thank you for the school honour guard.
 Thank you for showing such great kindness compassion and love for this family.”